Chime hours: Ruth Tongue

 It was Ruth Tongue (1898–1981) who coined the term "chime child" and drew further attention to the myth of the chime hours by claiming to be one of these "chime children" herself.
-This was not her only claim to fame, as she made a successful living as a folklorist in general.
+She stated that her powers as a so called "chime person", was her ability to get towns people to be open with her and tell their stories.
+Although, this was not her only claim to fame, as she made a successful living as a folklorist in general.
 Tongue documented her experiences as a "chime child" in several publications including Somerset Folklore (1965) and The Chime Child, or Somerset Singers (1968), in which she recalls this rhyme about “chime children” that she recalled having recited to her by a local sexton’s wife as a child: